MPS Degree Admission Requirements

 2. The applicant must have a graduating cumulative GPA of at least 2.5 on a 4.0 scale or a 3.0 GPA in the last 60 hours of undergraduate study.
 As this degree program aims to enhance skill sets related to the professional work environment, applicants who do not meet the cumulative GPA standard but who demonstrate a minimum of three years of successful full-time work experience in a professional field may be admitted conditionally.
 Conditionally admitted students will take no more than nine graduate level credits their first semester and must earn a minimum cumulative GPA of 3.0 in the first completed nine hours of graduate coursework in the MPS degree program.
 Conditionally admitted students must resolve outstanding admission obligations before registering for a subsequent semesters.

-3. The applicant will submit a personal statement addressing the reasons for applying, the choice of concentration, and how this degree program will affect his/her future career plans.
-Conditionally admitted students will also send a resume and a job verification notice (this may be obtained by calling 256.765.5003) prior employees allowing the Office of Professional and Interdisciplinary Studies to contact the employers and verify the applicant's work history.
+3. The applicant will submit a letter of intent addressing the reasons for applying, the choice of concentration, and how this degree program will affect his/her future career plans.
+Conditionally admitted students will also send a resume and a job verification notice (this may be obtained by calling 256.765.5003) allowing the Office of Professional and Interdisciplinary Studies to contact prior employers and verify the applicant's work history.
 Employment verfication must be received before a student enrolls in a graduate course.

 4. The applicant must submit the ETS® Personal Potential Index (PPI).